babashka/sci/README.md

 (sci/alter-var-root sci/print-err-fn (constantly *print-err-fn*))
 ```

+If you are seeing the error _Attempting to call unbound fn: #'clojure.core/*print-fn*_ then this should fix it.

 ### Futures

 Creating threads with `future` and `pmap` is disabled by default, but can be